 Source: Southern Tasmanian Councils Authority, 2018.
 Data sources: Australian Energy Statistics, 2018, TasNetworks, 2018.
 NB: All energy use is presented in gigajoules (GJ) as an industry standard and a format that is easy to convert with other energy values.
 The TasNetworks data is sourced from legacy business systems and includes a variation between 2006/07 and 2007/08 for reasons unknown.
 The increase in 2012-13 is due to an increase in electricity use data provided by TasNetworks, due to additional Pay As You Go data being measured and added in that single year (with some historic data included).

-Energy reductions have been most significant in the transport sector (-177,979GJ).
+Energy reductions have occurred in Hobart's transport sector (-554,186GJ).
 State-wide trends have contributed to decreasing transport sector energy use such as price signals, greater energy efficiency measures in newer vehicles and consumer technology preferences.